-A rate "lock" or "commitment" is a promise from the lender to hold a specific interest rate and a particular number of points for you for a specified period of time during your application process.
-This protects you from working through your entire application process and discovering at the end that the interest rate has gone up.
+A rate "lock" or "commitment" is a promise from the lender to lock in a particular interest rate and a certain number of points for you for a specified period of time while your application is processed.
+This keeps you from getting through your whole application process and discovering at the end that the interest rate has risen higher.

-Rate lock periods can vary in length, between 15 to 60 days, with the longer spans usually costing more.
-The lending institution can agree to freeze an interest rate and points for a longer period, such as sixty days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.
+Rate lock periods can be various lengths of time, anywhere from fifteen to sixty days, with the longer spans generally costing more.
+The lending institution can agree to hold an interest rate and points for a longer period, such as sixty days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of a shorter period.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.